-It also checks the PMNS file for changes.
-If the PMNS file has been modified, then it is reloaded.
+It also checks the PMNS file and any labels files for changes.
+If any of these files have been modified, then the PMNS and/or context labels are reloaded.
 Use of tail (1) on the log file is recommended while reconfiguring pmcd .

 If the configuration for an agent has changed (any parameter except the agent's label is different), the agent is restarted.
 Agents whose configurations do not change are not restarted.
 Any existing agents not present in the new configuration are terminated.
 Any deceased agents are that are still listed are restarted.